bssd1/bssd1/README.md

 - 👋 Hi, I’m Bernd
 - 👀 I’m interested in Modern C++
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning .net MAUI
-- 💞️ I’m looking to collaborate on development and test for effective coding styles in C/C++
+- 💞️ I’m looking to collaborate on development and test for effective coding styles
 - 📫 How to reach me: bernd@bssd.at
 - Who is Kevin Braun: Skater, sponsored by Santa Cruz
 - What is bssd: Bernd Schwaiger Software Development